 Exam Requirements – How to Sit for the CPA Exam

-Whether or not the applicant has graduated from college, he or she should visit the website of CPA Examination Services (CPAES), register and download application forms.
+Whether or not the applicant has graduated from college, he or she should visit the website of CPA Examination Services (CPAES), complete registration, and download the exam application forms.
 If the person has not yet graduated from college, they must ask for official college transcripts along with submitting a Certificate of Enrollment form filled out by a college representative that confirms all courses will be completed within four months of taking the exam.
-Those who have already graduated college must send in the transcripts, and both types of applicants must include a 2” x 2” photo of themselves and a check, money order or credit card number for paying CPAES in their application package.
-Mail the package to:
+Those who have already graduated college must send in your official transcript showing all required courses and/or an accounting major, and both types of applicants must include a 2” x 2” photo of themselves and a check, money order or credit card number for paying the CPAES fee or fees in their application package.
+Mail the package to this address:

 CPA Examination Services – Minnesota Coordinator